 Insurance arranged for the ordinary and the extraordinary

 A swim school can be anything from a ‘one man band’ to a substantial business owning several pools.
-BGi.uk write a series of three policies that are designed to meet all your ‘demands and needs’.
+BGi.uk write a series of policies that are designed to meet all your ‘demands and needs’.
 For swim schools and individual swim teachers, membership of the FoSS Association of Swim Teachers & Schools gives you the option to apply for ‘Protect’ level of membership, among three levels of membership (click here for the FoSS website).
 The ‘Protect’ level of membership provides insurance as a benefit of membership, to cover your professional needs along with other benefits.

 The BGi.uk covers can include:

 - Public Liability – including Malpractice and Product Liability (This includes claims arising from the hire of premises)

 - Business equipment and stock